samsheffield/Unreal_Engine_Workshop/docs/week5.md

 For this assignment, you will turn in:
 - Preliminary planning document

 I sent out a link to the shared Google Drive folder to your MICA email last week.
-Please create a new folder in Project 1 for you (or your team) and [transfer the ownership to me](https://support.google.com/drive/answer/2494892?hl=en&co=GENIE.Platform%3DDesktop). __Please have all work uploaded before the start of class next week (10/02).__
+Please create a new folder in Project 1 for you (or your team). __Please have all work uploaded before the start of class next week (10/02).__